cometbft/cometbft/docs/references/config/config.toml.md

 - Set `p2p.external_address` to `1.2.3.4:26656`.

 ### p2p.seeds

-Comma-separated list of seed nodes that the node will try to connect.
+Comma-separated list of addresses of seed nodes in the network.

 ```toml
 seeds = ""
 ```